 d) compensation trends in the industries in which the Company operates.

 a) Your Company has not issued any shares during the Financial Year 2020-21.

 c) All related party transactions entered during the Financial Year 2020-21 were onarm's length basis and in the ordinary course of business.
 No material related partytransaction (in terms of the Company's Policy on Related Party Transactions) was enteredduring the year by the Company and no contracts or arrangements were entered during theyear with related parties which are required to be disclosed under section 134(3)(h) ofthe Companies Act 2013 in Form AOC-2.

 ii) The composition of Audit Committee; and

-iii) The details of establishment of Vigil Mechanism.
+iii) The details of establishment of Vigil Mechanism/Whistle Blower Policy.

-b) the Directors have selected such accounting policies and applied them consistentlyand made judgments and estimates that are reasonable and prudent so asto give a true andfair view of the state of affairs of the Company as at March 31 2020and of the profit and loss of the Company for the year ended March 31 2020;
+b) the Directors have selected such accounting policies and applied them consistentlyand made judgments and estimates that are reasonable and prudent so as to give a true andfair view of the state of affairs of the Company as at March 31 2021 and of the profitand loss of the Company for the year ended March 31 2021;